temporalio/documentation/docs/server-elasticsearch-setup.md

 :::note

-You should only edit this configuration if you are using a Server version that requires the use of Kafka.
+You should only edit this configuration if you are using a Server version that supports the use of Kafka and you are choosing to use it.
 Check the [Server versions and dependencies](/docs/server-versions-and-dependencies/#workflow-search) page for details.

 :::